 Elasticity and Plasticity

-Basic equations of theory of elasticity, two-dimensional problems – plane stress and plane strain, axisymmetric problems, energy theorems, variational methods, computational models, theory of the finite element method, the finite elements for 2D problems, isoparametric elements, Gauss numerical integration, theory of thick and thin plates, introduction into shell theory, shell elements, tree-dimensional elements, static solution of foundation, models of soil, analysis of elastic-plastic and limit state of beam structures.
+Basic equations of theory of elasticity, stress and strain analysis in point, two-dimensional problems – plane stress and plane strain, axisymmetric problems, duality solution of the problem, energy theorems, variational methods, theory of thick and thin plates, theory of shells, static solution of foundation structures, models of soil, basics of elastic-plastic analysis, physical equations for elastic-plastic material with hardening, analysis of elastic-plastic state structures, the plastic limit of load carrying capacity.

 Institute of Structural Mechanics (STM)